Tax Installments Canada: The Self-Employed Guide to Quarterly Payments

 Method 2: Prior-Year Method

-Take last year's total net tax, divide by four, pay that amount each quarter.
-If you owed $16,000 last year, each installment is $4,000.
-Also protects from installment interest.
+Take last year's total amount owing (income tax plus your self-employed CPP, and voluntary EI if you pay it), divide by four, and pay that amount each quarter.
+If you owed $16,000 last year, each instalment is $4,000.
+This also protects you from instalment interest.

 Best for: Freelancers with a completed prior year return and stable income.